moogoo78/comp.suhen.org/docs/source/javascript.rst

     // objects in Javascript are not iterable unless they implement the iterable protocol

+iterate over array 用 for ... of 比 forEach 好

+* `Stop Using For Loops to Iterate Over Arrays - Better Programming - Medium <https://medium.com/better-programming/stop-using-for-loops-to-iterate-over-arrays-5c46940e79d1>`__

 用 async / await 取代 then, then...:

   * `JavaScript Fetch API and using Async/Await | Fundamentals Of Code <https://fundamentalsofcode.com/javascript-fetch-api-and-using-async-await/>`__